About this course

 1. In order to be considered for entry, applicants must have completed:

-- an undergraduate degree in a relevant discipline (Science, Heath Sciences, Biomedicine, Linguistics, Phonetics, Psychology, Music), or equivalent; and
+- an undergraduate degree in a relevant discipline (Science, Health Sciences, Biomedicine, Linguistics, Phonetics, Psychology, Music), or equivalent; and

 - a pre-recorded interview (which will be restricted to shortlisted applicants)